darkocejkov/knowledge/personalLearning/frontendWebFrameworks/React/React.md

 ___
-> Based on personal knowledge, and LinkedIn learning

 # ? ? ?
 React is a [[Frameworks]] built on [[JavaScript + TypeScript]].
 React has very interesting principles that it uses